nationalarchives/ds-caselaw-public-ui/README.md

 If you wish to run your own Marklogic instance, you will need to follow the setup instructions for it at [ds-caselaw-marklogic](https://github.com/nationalarchives/ds-caselaw-marklogic).

 The **recommended** alternative is to access the shared staging Marklogic database.
-The way you do this depends on where you work:

-#### dxw developers

-You will need to be using the dxw vpn.
-Retrieve the staging Marklogic credentials from dalmatian (or ask one of the other developers/ops).
-Use these to fill MARKLOGIC_HOST, MARKLOGIC_USER and MARKLOGIC_PASSWORD in your `.env` file (see step 2).
+#### Staging Marklogic Access

+You will need to:

+1. Acquire `MARKLOGIC_HOST`, `MARKLOGIC_USER` and `MARKLOGIC_PASSWORD` staging credentials for the `.env` file (see section 2) and console login.
+   - Ask a `dxw` employee  (or acquire yourself if you are a `dxw` employee ask retrieve it from dalmation) to share the shared staging Marklogic credentials.
+   - Or, only if necessary, ask `dxw` to create you a personal Marklogic account.
+2. Acquire appropriate VPN access
+   - You will need access to one of two VPNs: the `AWS` vpn gives access only for staging data for the locally running app, but the `dxw` vpn also give access to the Marklogic query console and admin interface.
+[Further details are available.](https://github.com/nationalarchives/ds-find-caselaw-docs/blob/main/doc/infrastructure/vpn.md)
+   - Note: Sometimes you will need to disconnect and reconnect to the VPN as intermittently they seem to go down.

+Notes:

-The MARKLOGIC_HOST should likely begin with `caselaw`
+- The `MARKLOGIC_HOST` should most likely begin with:

-#### TNA/other developers

-You will need vpn credentials from the dxw ops team, and the staging Marklogic credentials from one of the dxw development team.
-Use these to fill MARKLOGIC_HOST, MARKLOGIC_USER and MARKLOGIC_PASSWORD in your `.env` file (see step 2).
+  - `internal` if your account requires the `dxw` VPN.
+  - `caselaw` if your account requires the `AWS` VPN

-The MARKLOGIC_HOST should most likely begin with `internal`.
-Some people have experienced difficulties using the domain name to connect to the server -- IP addresses may work better.
+- Some people have experienced difficulties using the domain name to connect to the server -- IP addresses may work better.

-In both cases, when you run the application, you will be viewing data on staging Marklogic.
-This data is also used for testing and occasionally user research, so please exercise caution when creating/ editing content!
+Caution: When you run the application with staging Marklogic, this data is also used for testing and occasionally user research, so please exercise caution when creating/editing content!

 ### 2. Create `.env`